Program Director and Associate Professor, Film and Video Studies, CVPA

 Director, Visiting Filmmakers Series

-Professor Fuchs is Contributing Editor for the weekly cultural studies magazine, PopMatters (she has been a writer and editor since 1999).
-She has also written reviews for Time to Play Magazine, the Alliance of Women Film Journalists, Philadelphia Citypaper, Screenit.com, NPR, Morphizm, Creative Loafing, and Common Sense Media.
+Professor Fuchs has written reviews and essays, and served as an editor for the international cultural studies magazine, PopMatters.
+She has written reviews for many organizations, journals, and magazines, including the Alliance of Women Film Journalists, Philadelphia Citypaper, Screenit.com, NPR, and Common Sense Media.
 She is a frequent jurist for the Gotham Independent Film Awards.
-She has spoken at AFI Docs, Smithsonian American Art Museum, DC's Cinema Club, Arlington Cultural Affairs and Arlington Arts, the Virginia Film Office at the Rosebud Independent Film Festival, the Goethe-Institut in DC, and the Washington International Jewish Film Festival.
+She has spoken at AFI Docs, Smithsonian American Art Museum, DC's Cinema Club, the Rosebud Independent Film Festival, and the Goethe-Institut in DC.

 "'A Few Brief Moments': Truth and Image in Sports Documentaries."
 Gender and Genre in Sports Documentaries: Critical Essays.
 Edited by Zachary Ingle and David M. Sutera.
 Scarecrow Press 2012.